 Many parents struggle with feelings of guilt related to being unable to care for their child literally 24/7.
 But we’re here to tell you, don’t sweat it!
 Daycare is good for your child, and you’re making the right call.
-Here are 3 benefits of daycare.
+Here are 3 benefits of daycare for infants and toddlers.

 Children who attend daycare are familiar with a regular schedule and group activities.
 This allows them to adapt more easily to the kindergarten format.
 But the preparation goes deeper than just adjusting to a schedule.
 A study conducted in 2016 discovered that children who attended formal childcare programs had stronger reading and math skills compared to their peers who had experienced home-based care programs.